Lartu/katalyn/docs/manual.md

 ## 3.2 – Datatypes

 Katalyn is an operator-typed language, meaning values themselves don’t have types, but the operations do.
-This means values are handled differently depending on the operation.
-That said, you’ll typically work with four primary data types: numbers, texts, tables, and the nil value.
+The only datatype Katalyn uses is the “value,” which gets cast between type representations as operators dictate.
+As a result, values are handled differently depending on the operation.
+In practice, however, this means you’ll typically work with four primary data types: numbers, texts, tables, and the nil value.

 Number: Represents real numbers, stored internally as binary64 double-precision floating-point numbers, as defined by the IEEE 754 standard.